Jafsari/Overwatch-Search/README.md

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This App is made a gift back to the amazing Overwatch Community! :)